andry-tino/coding-challenges/maersk2020.dotnet/WebIntSorter/WebIntSorter.ReactClient/README.md

 - Node ^10.15.0.
 - A browser (latest version) among: Chrome, Edge, Firefox.

+## Get
+To get the client, you either [clone the Challenges repository](https://github.com/andry-tino/coding-challenges.git), or get the latest _Maersk 2020 WebIntSorter ReactClient_ release from [releases](https://github.com/andry-tino/coding-challenges/releases).

 ## Run
-In the project directory, run:
+After getting the code, in the project directory, run:

 ```
 npm install
 ```

-This will install all required node modules.
+This will install all required Node modules.
 Then run:

 ```
 npm run build